dairongranada/Theme-Dark-VsCode/README.md

 ---

-## Instalación
+## Installation

-1. Abre Visual Studio Code.
+1. Open Visual Studio Code.
-2. Ve a la pestaña de **Extensiones**.
+2. Go to the **Extensions** tab.
-3. Busca `DH-THEME` y haz click en **Instalar**.
+3. Search for `DH-THEME` and click **Install**.
-4. Actívalo desde `Preferences > Color Theme`.
+4. Activate it from `Preferences > Color Theme`.

 ---

-## Características
+## Features

-- Tema oscuro moderno y profesional
+- Modern and professional dark theme
-- Compatible con VSCode 1.80+
+- Compatible with VSCode 1.80+
-- Colores suaves para trabajar de noche
+- Soft colors for working at night
-- Resalta sintaxis y elementos de UI de manera clara y elegante
+- Clear and elegant syntax and UI element highlighting.

 ---